Zony-naoc/ELL1Rmodel/README.md

 # model description
-A model version of the ELL1 model in TEMPO2, in which the Romer delay is calculated without low-eccentricity approximation
+A modified version of the ELL1 model in TEMPO2, in which the Romer delay is calculated without low-eccentricity approximation

 # usage
 If the EDOT parameter is present in the par file, the Romer delay is calculated without the low-eccentricity approximation; otherwise, the original model is used.
 BINARY paramter in the par file is still "ELL1".